-The photo actually shows Maruse Heath, a leader of the New Black Panther Party, and an unnamed man kneeling to his right with a gun.
-The photo was likely taken from a Daily Mail article about Heath being arrested on a weapons violation:
+The original photo actually shows Maruse Heath, also known as King Samir Shabazz — a leader of the Philadelphia chapter of the New Black Panther Party (a black nationalist group that should not to be confused with the original Black Panthers, despite the similar name), and an unidentified man kneeling to his right with a gun.
+The photo was likely taken from a Daily Mail article about Heath’s arrest on a weapons violation.

-Another bit of evidence that has been used to support that claim is that Obama supposedly marched with leaders of the Black Panthers in 2007 and “shared a podium with them.”
+The same falsified photograph was also used to support a claim is that Barack Obama supposedly marched with leaders of the New Black Panther Party (or sometimes, the Black Panthers) in 2007 and “shared a podium” with them.
 Those rumors started in 2007 at Breitbart with a story that appeared under the headline, “Shock Photos: Candidate Obama Appeared and Marched with New Black Panthers Party in 2007.”

-The story states that members of the Black Panthers “explicitly came to Selma to support Obama,” which isn’t necessarily true.
-Obama and the Black Panthers joined thousands in commemorating the 42nd anniversary of the civil rights march in Selma, the Birmingham News reports:
+That story states that members of the New Black Panthers Party “explicitly came to Selma to support Obama,” which is not true.
+A crowd of thousands appeared in Selma, Alabama in 2007 to commemorate Bloody Sunday and the civil rights movement, as the Birmingham News reported at the time:

 Former President Bill Clinton and presidential hopefuls Hillary Clinton and Barack Obama locked arms with civil rights icons Sunday and marched through thousands of wellwishers, crossing the Edmund Pettus Bridge to cap the 42nd anniversary Right to Vote and Bridge Crossing Jubilee.

-And the YouTube video that the screen grab was taken from seems to disprove the idea that Obama and the Black Panthers were marching together.
-Rather, they can be seen marching in a sea of protestors, and it would seem unlikely that Obama would have known who was in his general vicinity, including the Black Panthers.
+Additionally, YouTube videos disprove the idea that Obama was marching with the New Black Panther Party.
+Rather, they can be seen marching in a sea of people, and it would seem unlikely that Obama would have known who was in his general vicinity.